scroll top

 To find the best clinic for you, consider the following:

-• Transportation needs – Do you have transportation, or would you need to rely on public transportation to get to your appointments?
+• Transportation needs: Do you have transportation, or would you need to rely on public transportation to get to your appointments?
 Do you need to find a clinic within walking distance of where you live?
 Determine how you will get to and from appointments, and choose a clinic that is the most accessible.
+Read: how to get a free ride

-• Availability – If you work or are otherwise unavailable at certain times during the week, check each clinic’s operational hours to select one that works for your schedule.
+• Availability: If you work or are otherwise unavailable at certain times during the week, check each clinic’s operational hours to select one that works for your schedule.
+You might want to look for a clinic that offers early morning or late evening appointments to accommodate your work schedule.

-• Services needed – The American Dental Association recommends adults and children receive cleanings and exams twice a year.
+• Dental services needed: The American Dental Association recommends adults and children receive cleanings and exams twice a year.
 If you need additional dental care — like fillings, crowns or other work, discuss your needs with the clinic to find out what they offer and at what cost, if any.

 2. Search for “community health clinic near me”